 Before opening: Store BAC water at room temperature (15-30°C).
 It does not require refrigeration before first use.
 Keep in original packaging, protected from light.

-After first puncture: BAC water can be used for up to 28 days after the first needle puncture, provided the rubber stopper is wiped with alcohol before each use and the vial is stored in a clean environment.
+After first puncture: Bacteriostatic water can be used for up to 28 days after the first needle puncture, provided the rubber stopper is wiped with alcohol before each use and the vial is stored in a clean environment.
 After 28 days, discard any remaining volume.

 Reconstituted peptides: Once BAC water is mixed with a peptide, store the reconstituted solution at 2-8°C (refrigerator) and use within 28 days.
 See our Peptide Storage Guide for complete storage protocols.